Dennis Taylor

-Beginning in 1983, Taylor wore distinctive glasses designed by Jack Karnehm specifically for playing snooker.
-Often described as looking upside-down, they gave him a unique look on the circuit.
-Since retiring from the main professional tour in 2000, he has been a regular commentator on BBC snooker broadcasts.
+Beginning in 1983, Taylor wore distinctive glasses during his matches.
+Designed by Jack Karnehm specifically for playing snooker, they were often described as looking upside-down.
+Taylor began commentating on the sport in the 1980s and has been a regular commentator on BBC snooker broadcasts since his retirement from the professional tour in 2000.
 He competed on the World Seniors Tour until he announced the end of his competitive playing career in 2021, aged 72.
 Outside snooker, he appeared on the third series of Strictly Come Dancing, finishing eighth alongside dance partner Izabela Hannah.